Welcome to Class Six

 Our Summer Topic is 'The Second World War'.We will be exploring this historical period and looking at what life was like in Britain.
 This topic will incorporate many areas of the curriculum including: Art, Design Technology, ICT, Maths and English.

 In English, we will be improving our comprehension skills and expanding our grammatical terminology through reading various text types.
-We will be reading ‘Friend or Foe’ by Michael Morpurgo.
-This is a fantastic novel set during World War II and provides many great writing opportunities, including: character descriptions, play scripts, balanced arguments, letters and reports.
-In the second half of the term, we will be reading ‘Letters from the Lighthouse’ by Emma Carroll.
-This is another wonderful wartime novel with a twist.
-Again, this book offers up a plethora of writing opportunities and has many cross-curricular learning opportunities.
+We will be reading ‘Letters from the Lighthouse’ by Emma Carroll.
+This is a fantastic novel set during World War II and provides many great writing opportunities, including: character descriptions, poems, balanced arguments, diary entries, letters and reports.

 In Mathematics we will be securing our understanding of the number system whilst tackling difficult problems.
 We will be revising our understanding of many areas of the Maths curriculum and applying this knowledge to word problems.
 During our Shape and Measures lessons, we will be learning how to measure angles with protractors, construct pie charts, calculating missing angles within a shape and draw shapes to specific dimensions .
 We will also be looking at statistics and solving problems based on data.